PyPermission - FAQ

 For example, the permission "featureflag:access_dashboard2.0" grants a user the ability to view the experimental Dashboard 2.0 UI.
 All other flags follow the same pattern ("featureflag:enable_new_payment_flow", etc.).

-To design permissions that are clear, maintainable, and extensible, please consult our definitions page and the more detailed permission design guide.
+To design Permissions that are clear, maintainable, and extensible, please consult our definitions page and the more detailed permission design guide.